AMWA-TV/is-06/docs/futures.md

-# AMWA NMOS Network Control API Specification: Overview
+# AMWA NMOS Network Control API Specification: Futures

 _(c) AMWA 2017, CC Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)_

-# Future
+# In later Phases:

 The list of things that will be addressed in subsequent phases: